kelecorix/accumulate-haskell-client/README.md

 ## Contributions

-The Library developed by Kelecorix, Inc. If you're an active user or find it useful we strongly encourage you to support our efforts and ensure long maintenance by contributing a small donation to one of the following cryptocurrency addresses:
+The library developed by Kelecorix, Inc. If you're an active user or find it useful we strongly encourage you to support our efforts and ensure long maintenance by contributing a small donation to one of the following cryptocurrency addresses:

 - ACME: acc://dodecahedron.acme/tipjar
 - ETH: 0x885cf43dbe00739202d817d87133189dc5d2441d